 We visited Sutton Hoo on an overcast spring day.
-The site is found among rural pastures and beautiful heathland of Suffolk covered with daffodils and bluebells when we visited.
+The site is found among the rural pastures and beautiful heathland of Suffolk and was covered with daffodils and bluebells when we visited.

 Our first point of call was the Exhibition Hall where we learnt all about the excavation and history of the site at Sutton Hoo.
 We found the displays interesting and they provided great insight into life in Anglo-Saxon times and the reasons for building the burial mounds.

 The centrepiece of the hall is a replica of the ship burial chamber complete with furnishings, weaponry and ceremonial jewels giving you a sense of pageantry and symbolism of the original burial.

 Next we ventured out to the fields and walked among the mounds.
 Mound two was reconstructed to show what it would have looked like prior to thousands of years of erosion.

 Its appearance definitely signals that something interesting is hidden inside.
 I find it fascinating that the original mounds lay undisturbed for so long.
 Mound seventeen is the final resting place of a warrior and his horse.

 There is a 2 mile circuit walk that takes you round the estate and past the burial sites.
 You can also visit Edith Pretty’s 1930s house to learn more about the estate.